Unbalanced-basis-misalignment tolerant measurement-device-independent quantum key distribution: Abstract

 \section{Abstract}

 Measurement-device-independent quantum key distribution (MDIQKD) is a revolutionary protocol since it is physically immune to all attacks on the detection side.
 However, the protocol still keeps the strict assumptions on the source side that the four BB84-states must be perfectly prepared to ensure security.
-Some protocols release part of the assumptions in the encoding system to keep the practical security, but the performances would be dramatically reduced.
-In this work, we present an MDIQKD protocol that requires less knowledge for the coding system while the original good properties are still retained.
+Some protocols release part of the assumptions in the encoding system to keep the practical security, but the performance would be dramatically reduced.
+In this work, we present a MDIQKD protocol that requires less knowledge of encoding system to combat the troublesome modulation errors and fluctuations.
 We have also experimentally demonstrated the protocol.
 The result indicates the high-performance and good security for its practical applications.
 Besides, its robustness and flexibility exhibit a good value for complex scenarios such as the QKD networks.